 Dreamforce is a celebration of Trailblazers, and the annual report card for the Salesforce brand, for their marketing, product, and sales organizations.

-There is no delineation between an event and the company, they are one.
+There is, they are one.
 Dreamforce IS Salesforce, Salesforce IS Dreamforce.

 Salesforce has a fundamental belief that the business of business is to make the world a better place.
 To leave the world in a better place, and to ultimately be the greatest platform for change possible.
 They do that through four core values, which govern every decision made inside the organization: Trust, Customer Success, Innovation and Equality.